Souvlaki: Corfu

 In Corfu, a special tomato sauce is added to souvlaki, plainly called "red sauce" (κόκκινη σάλτσα).

 Cyprus

 In Cyprus, souvlaki can refer both to the small chunks of meat on a skewer, and to the dish.
 It is made with a large pita that has a pocket-style opening.
 Into this is placed the meat (traditionally lamb or pork, more recently sheftalia or chicken), which in Cypriot souvlaki is cut into slightly larger chunks.
 Tomatoes, cucumbers and shredded white cabbage are the usual salad additions.
-Onion, parsley, and pickled green chili peppers are popular accompaniments, as are yogurt and tzatziki.
+Onion, parsley, and pickled green chili peppers are common accompaniments, as are yogurt and tzatziki.
 Cut lemons are always included with souvlaki, as they are with all grilled meats in Cyprus.
 Lettuce is not traditional and is seldom used in souvlaki outside of tourist resorts.